GLOBAL MARKETS-Stocks up on US data, oil; euro slips pre-summit

 * Euro down for 3rd day on dim hopes for EU summit

-NEW YORK, June 27 Stocks rose on major world markets on Wednesday after encouraging U.S. data and a rally in crude oil prices, but the euro slipped ahead of a European summit seen as unlikely to produce a credible solution to the region's debt crisis.
+NEW YORK, June 27 Stocks rose on major world markets on Wednesday after encouraging U.S. data and a rally in oil, but the euro slipped ahead of a European summit that was seen as unlikely produce a credible solution to the region's debt crisis.

-Wall Street stocks logged their largest gain in a week, with the S&P 500 i ndex r ising n early 1 .
-0 percent.
-T he rally came after data showed demand for long-lasting U.S. manufactured goods rose sharply more than expected in May and U.S. pending home sales hit a two-year high.
+Shares on Wall Street headed for their largest gain in a week.
+The run-up came after demand for long-lasting U.S. manufactured goods rose sharply more than expected in May and pending home sales hit a two-year high.

-On commodity markets, U.S. crude oil prices recovered to above $80 per barrel and Brent crude in London erased early losses as a strike by Norwegian oil workers dragged on.
+On commodity markets, U.S. oil prices returned to above $80 per barrel and Brent crude in London erased early losses as a strike by Norwegian oil workers dragged on.

 The rally in oil helped accelerate gains in U.S. stocks, with shares of energy firms among the biggest gainers.